nobu-g/dotfiles/README.md

 Options:

-- `SUDO=1`: specify this if you have sudo privileges
+- `SUDO=1`: specify this if you have sudo privileges.
-- `FULL_INSTALL=1`: specify this if you want to install all the brew packages
+- `FULL_INSTALL=1`: specify this if you want to install all the Homebrew packages listed in `Brewfile` and `Brewfile.full`.
-- `HOMEBREW_PREFIX=/somewhere`: specify this if you want to install Homebrew to a different directory
+- `HOMEBREW_PREFIX=/somewhere`: specify this if you want to install Homebrew in a directory other than the default.

 ### Using GNU Make